-Preparatory work associated with implementing the Non-Domestic Rates (Scotland) Act 2020, which came into force on 11 March 2020, will continue, in particular to ensure that the organisation is well equipped to deal with the increase in the workload as a result of the introduction of the legislation.
-The disposal of outstanding appeals, both the remaining 2017 non domestic revaluation appeals and the newly received coronavirus pandemic related material change of circumstances appeals, will require significant resource allocation, particularly if statutory disposal timescales (31 December 2020 for 2017 revaluation appeals, and 31 March 2021 for the new material change of circumstances appeals if received before 31 March 2020) are not revised.
+Preparatory work associated with implementing the Non-Domestic Rates (Scotland) Act 2020, which came into force on 11 March 2020, will continue into the period 2021/22.
+The disposal of outstanding appeals, both the remaining 2017 non domestic revaluation appeals and the voluminous levels of appeals received as a result of the coronavirus pandemic, will require significant resource allocation, particularly if statutory disposal timescales (31 December 2021 for 2017 revaluation appeals and running roll appeals received before 31 March 2020) are not revised.
 The Scottish Assessors Association remain in dialogue with ratepayers' representatives and the Scottish Government in this regard.